 We will continue to increase our R&D spending going forward.
 Our innovation management remains focused on increasing the flexibility and optimizing the energy efficiency of our products and systems.
 We have higher R&D budgets than smaller competitors, and can bring new technologies to market faster and in greater numbers.
-Dürr’s innovation strategy also includes selective acquisitions to round out our technology portfolio.
+Dürr’s strategy also includes selective acquisitions to round out our technology portfolio.

 Development of new areas of business